GriffenMarler/WeatherApp/Readme.md

-# Flutter Exam 2 - Make a simple flutter app of your own design
+# Weather App for Android

 ## App Description
-The application I decided to make for Exam 2 is a useful weather application.
+The application I decided to make is a functional weather application.
 This application takes the current location of the device and gathers weather data as well as a five day forecast.
 The application lists useful weather information and provides icons in an appealing format to the user.